-26. PRIVACY STANDARD - DATA PROTECTION POLICY
+25. PRIVACY STANDARD - DATA PROTECTION POLICY

-Deel is a data controller.
-In order to meet its obligations as a Data Controller the Company will comply with all statutory requirements of the GDPR by registering all personal data held on its computer and/or related electronic equipment and by taking all reasonable steps to ensure the accuracy and confidentiality of such information.
+Deel will be a data operator starting from 15 November 2021.
+In order to meet its obligations as a data operator the Company will comply with all statutory requirements of the Law of the Republic of Belarus "On Personal Data Protection" (Data Protection Law) by handling all personal data held on its computer and/or related electronic equipment in the proper way and by taking all reasonable steps to ensure the accuracy and confidentiality of such information.

-GDPR protects individuals' rights concerning information about them held on computer or in Paper format.
-Anyone processing personal data must comply with the eight principles of good practice.
+Data Protection Law protects individuals' rights concerning information about them held in any electronic form or in paper format (if the data stored in paper format can be searched through or accessed based on any criteria).
+Anyone processing personal data must comply with the principles of good practice described below.
 Data must be:

-- (a) Fairly and lawfully processed

-- (b) Processed for limited purposes

-- (c) Adequate, relevant and not excessive

-- (d) Not kept longer than necessary

-- (e) Processed in accordance with the data subject's rights

-- (f) Secure

-- (g) Not transferred to countries without adequate protection.
+- (a) Processed exclusively in accordance with Data Protection Law and other relevant legislation; - (b) Processed exclusively for purposes disclosed to the individual whose data is processed - (c) Adequate, relevant and not excessive - (d) Processed in a manner ensuring the balance of interests of all parties involved - (e) Not kept longer than necessary - (f) Processed in accordance with the data subject's rights - (g) Secure - (h) Not transferred to countries without adequate protection.

-Employees can request access to the information held on them by the Company by submitting, in writing, a Subject Access Request (SAR) addressed to the Data Controller.
-The Data Controller will comply with all SAR's within one month.
-Any SAR may be refused or charged for, if they are unfounded or excessive.
-In the event that a SAR is refused, the Data Controller will inform you why, giving details of the supervisory authority and judicial remedy without undue delay and at the latest, within one month.
+Employees can request access to the information held on them by the Company by submitting, in writing, a Subject Access Request (SAR) addressed to the data controller.
+The data controller will comply with all SAR's within 5 calendar days.
+Employee shall not disclose any grounds for SAR.

-26.2.
+25.2.
 Privacy Notice